La-Nique/Tippy/README.md

 # Tippy-Calculator
 # Pre-work - *Tipping Calculator*

-**Tipping Calculator** is a tip calculator application for iOS.
+**Tippy** is a tip calculator application for iOS.

 Submitted by: **Lanique Peterson**

-Time spent: **6** hours spent in total
+Time spent: **7** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly.

 The following **optional** features are implemented: